splunk/observability-workshop/content/en/pet-clinic/docs/imt.md

 {{< /tabpane >}}

 {{% alert title="Delete any existing OpenTelemetry Collectors" color="warning" %}}
-If you have completed the Splunk IMT workshop, please ensure you have deleted the collector running in Kubernetes before continuing.
+If you have completed the Splunk IM workshop, please ensure you have deleted the collector running in Kubernetes before continuing.
 This can be done by running the following command: `helm delete splunk-otel-collector`.
 {{% /alert %}}

 We can then go ahead and install the Collector.
 There are two additional parameters passed to the install script, they are `--with-instrumentation` and `--deployment-environment`.
 The `--with-instrumentation` option the installer will install the agent from the Splunk distribution of OpenTelemetry Java, which is then loaded automatically when the Pet Clinic Java application starts up.
 No configuration required!